 The house at 33 East St. was built in approximately 1830 and is known as the “Old Store.”
-It was built at the corner of East and County Streets for use as a store by James Quimby.
+It was built near the corner of East and County Streets for use as a store by James Quimby.
 Quimby was a native of Sandwich, New Hampshire.
 Ipswich Vital Records show that in 1849 at the age of 29, he married Elizabeth Treadwell, daughter of William and Welcome Treadwell.
 Their home was on Summer St. In 1850, Quimby’s store was moved to this location by Joseph Wait.
 James Quimby’s tombstone indicates that he died at the age of 38 in 1856.
 Locations of their graves are from the book Memento Mori:

 G — 151 — Elizabeth S. Quimby, wife of James Quimby, born March 14, 1822 ; Passed away Nov.
 10, 1880.
 “She made all around her, happy.”

 G — 152 — My Husband, James Quimby, died Dec.
 9, 1856, aged 38 yrs.
 7 mos.

 The land along the southwest side of East St. from the intersection with County St. about halfway to Scottons Lane was granted in the settling of the town to John Baker.
 The land behind it and continuing to Scottons Lane was granted to John Kendrick.
 Thomas Franklin Waters fills in the details in his book, Ipswich in the Massachusetts Bay Colony: